*During normal business hours.

 Knowledge is power!
 So, gather all the insider intel you need on business taxes you’ll need to pay.
 Stay ahead of pesky expenses!

 Before entering into a new industry, understand the laws relating to your new venture, which could mean brushing up on the relevant compliance standards, operating practices and record-keeping requirements.

 Devising a method for bookkeeping and filing is key to a successful and organised business.
 Starting a new venture can be confusing and time-consuming, so it’s best to set up a system where your files are easy to access when needed.

 Self-employment can be scattered with pitfalls and some hard times.
 If your idea is inspiring, however, and you love what you want to accomplish, then it makes all the sweat and tears worth it!

+If you own your own business, you could apply for a small business loan with Nifty.
 If you have unanswered questions about our service, you can head to the FAQs page and see if the answer is waiting for you.
 Want more of Nifty Loans?
 Great!
 Follow us on Pinterest, Instagram, Twitter and also keep up to date with the latest personal finance and lifestyle trends via our blog.Apply Now

 Since founding Nifty in 2016, Bell has continued to make waves within the local financial sector for his continued ambition and willingness to adopt emerging technologies.Read More

 * Not applicable.
 Small loans do not charge an annual interest rate.